vivid-planet/comet/docs/docs/deployment/index.md

 We recommend using a managed object storage service like [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs) or [Digital Ocean Spaces](https://www.digitalocean.com/products/spaces).

+For those with budget constraints, the asset storage can be included in the [Docker Compose setup for the API, Admin, and Site](#docker-compose), either as a mounted volume or as S3-compatible storage.

 ## API, Admin, Site, oauth2-proxy and imgproxy

 There are several ways to deploy these microservices.
 The best deployment method depends on your budget and requirements.